ananthchellappa/excel/README.md

 PERSONAL.
 Then, with the PERSONAL macro workbook open, you can just do File Save as to see where it is currently saved.

-How do I use someone elses Personal Macro Workbook (PMWB)?
+How do I use someone else's Personal Macro Workbook (PMWB)?

 Having found out where Excel stores your PMWB, exit Excel and then, go to that location and delete the dummy PWMB and now move the one you want to use to that location.
 Make sure the PMWB is